Skip to main content

 4. Forecast meetings focused on optimism rather than evidence

 This is often the downstream effect of weak pipeline hygiene and unclear manager coaching cadence.
+When managers use different standards, the board hears one number while the field is operating on another.

 What is the first fix a CRO should make?

 The first fix is data freshness on active opportunities, especially next-step and risk fields.
 If these fields are stale, every forecast rollup inherits uncertainty.
+The board cannot trust a forecast that is built on deal records nobody updated after the last meaningful customer conversation.

 Start with three non-negotiables: